duffnering/SimpleUserManager/README.md

 * Company Name
 * Email Address
 * Password
+* Verify Password

+## Email Verification
 Upon submitting the registration form, a verification email is sent to the user-supplied email address.
 The verification email contains a link to complete the verification process.
 This link is valid for a specified time period and defined in the module config settings.
 The user may request another verification email be sent should the current verification expire.

+## User Login
+The user provides the email address and password defined during registration in order to log in.
+The user has three (default config setting) attempts to log in, after which the account is temporarily disabled for a specified time period (config setting).
+The user may log in again after this time period has expired.

+## Password Reset
+A password reset link is sent to the email address defined during registration.
+The same expiration exists for password reset as for email verification.
+The password reset form requests a new password and verify new password fields.
+If the passwords match, the user is redirected to the login form.

+## Profile Management
+The user profile consists of the data collected during registration and the following additional fields.
+* User Avatar
+* ???